cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

            Y
 ```

-Digging in this direction, you can obtain that in a one-liner:
+You can also get it in a one-liner:

 ```sh
 # On Linux